 Discover the stories of Marybeth Bond and her camel-riding adventures on an ancient Indian trading route.
 Meet Adiele, a Black Buddhist nun who braves a deserted train station at 3 a.m in a Thai village controlled by armed bandits.
 Follow Ena Singh as she negotiates with Russian police to visit the blue-domed city of Samarkand.

-Funny, thrilling and occasionally terrifying, A Woman Alone is your guide to mastering the art of solo travel and to understanding the cultural and social impact you have on the destinations you visit as a responsible solo traveller.
+Funny, thrilling and occasionally terrifying, A Woman Alone is your guide to mastering the art of solo travel and to understand the cultural and social impact you have on the destinations you visit as a responsible solo traveller.